Why Getting Out of Your Comfort Zone Feels So Hard

 - Emotional

-It tends to rise when something feels exciting, inspiring, or meaningful — and then drops when real effort, repetition, or friction shows up.
+It tends to rise when something feels exciting, inspiring, or meaningful—and then fade when real effort, repetition, or obstacles appear.

 The comfort zone, on the other hand, is: